Scott Kurashige

-Scott Kurashige is Professor and Chair of Comparative Race and Ethnic Studies at Texas Christian University.
+Scott Kurashige is an interdisciplinary scholar of race and ethnic studies, currently serving as an adjunct instructor at the University of Washington.
+Prior to that, he was a Professor and Chair of Comparative Race and Ethnic Studies at Texas Christian University.
 He is author of The Shifting Grounds of Race: Black and Japanese Americans in the Making of Multiethnic Los Angeles (2008) and The Fifty-Year Rebellion: How the U.S. Political Crisis Began in Detroit (2017).
 With Grace Lee Boggs, he co-authored The Next American Revolution: Sustainable Activism for the Twenty-First Century (2011) and was also a co-author and co-editor of Exiled to Motown: A History of Japanese Americans in Detroit (Detroit Japanese American Citizens League, 2015).

 Early life, education and family

 Kurashige grew up in Los Angeles.
 He earned a BA in history with minors in Afro-American studies and economics from the University of Pennsylvania in 1990.
 In 1996, he earned two MAs, in history and Asian American studies, from the University of California, Los Angeles, then his PhD in history, also from UCLA, in 2000.

 In July 1999, Kurashige married Emily P. Lawsin in Los Angeles.
 They had a child in 2014.